-If your contact lens does not fit properly, it will not adhere to the surface of your eye rather it will move around easily.
+If your contact lens does not fit properly, it will not adhere to the surface of your eye and will move around easily.
 This can result in a corneal abrasion, or a scratch on the epithelium, the outermost protective layer of the cornea.

 A corneal abrasion can also occur if you wear your lenses for too many hours, sleep in your lenses, or a foreign substance gets caught under your lens.